Skip to main content

 Can two blue-eyed parents have a brown-eyed child?

-While it is uncommon, it's possible due to the inheritance of recessive genes from previous generations.
+While it is uncommon, it is possible due to the inheritance of recessive genes from previous generations.
+If each blue-eyed parent carries a hidden brown-eye allele, a child who inherits that allele from both parents can have brown eyes.

 What does "heterochromia" mean in the calculator?

-Heterochromia refers to having two different colored eyes or multiple colors within one eye, and it can be inherited or caused by other factors.
+Heterochromia refers to having two different colored eyes or multiple colors within one eye, and it can be inherited or caused by other factors such as injury, inflammation, or medication.

 How are probabilities displayed in the results?

-The results are displayed as percentages, indicating the probability of each eye color based on the provided genetic information.
+The results are displayed as percentages with color-coded bars, indicating the probability of each eye color based on the provided genetic information.
+Only eye colors with a probability greater than zero are shown.

 Can I use the calculator for multiple children?